-Designate a beneficiary as soon as your SimplyHSA has been opened.
-In the event that you pass away, your SimplyHSA becomes the property of any beneficiaries you name.
-Log in to your online account to download and complete the Beneficiary Form and return it to Employee Benefits Corporation.
+Designate a beneficiary as soon as your HSA has been opened.
+In the event that you pass away, your HSA becomes the property of any beneficiaries you name.
+Add or update your beneficiaries by logging in to your online account and clicking on the View Beneficiaries link on your the HSA Account Details page.
+You can also download the HSA Beneficiary Form via the Forms and Documents page in your online account.

-Authorized Signer
+Authorized User

-You may authorize another individual (e.g., spouse) access to your account, with all signing privileges, log in to My Account Assistant to download and complete an Authorized Signer Form and return it to Employee Benefits Corporation.
+You may authorize another individual (e.g., spouse) access to your account, with all signing privileges, login to your online account to download and complete an HSA Authorized User Form and return it to Employee Benefits Corporation.